 The first day when I discovered the bumbles I had to clean the feet first in a foot bath of water, iodine and antiseptic.
 One of the cysts had burst so it was quite messy and draining.
-Now it is just a matter of re doing the bandage and adding more antibiotic wound ointment.
+At this point it is just a matter of redoing the bandage and adding more antibiotic wound ointment.
 Unfortunately these take a long time to heal up, so we will be doing this procedure every day for a few weeks.

-Meanwhile, down at the barn….
+Meanwhile, Back at the Barnyard….

 Since I am already a big mess, I go ahead and pick the wine berries.
 They grow wild all over our property so I am getting quite a lot of them this year.
 They love the wet weather and the berries are large and sweet and plentiful this year.

 Our farm is also home to two breeding sows and one boar, and however many piglets are currently here.
-We also raise beef cows but currently have none in the fields.
+We have also raised beef cows but currently have none in the fields.
 I am not the primary caretaker of the pigs or the cows so my job with them is to get all the cute photos I can while they are here.
 Its a tough job!
 Actually, its one of the highlights of my day.
 My camera is almost always with me.

 The rest of the day

 Now I am back home and its time for something to eat and then I must get to work!
 Yup that was just my farm work.
 We also run a family business and I am the bookkeeper.
 So I have to do a few hours of that work.
 Any errands and house chores are fit in around the work.
 Our children are grown so the laundry monster isn’t as angry as he used to be.
 A few loads of laundry a week is normal for us.